 Mythology vs. History

-Much of the above was considered mythology from the 1920's CE until the mid 1960's CE when archaeological evidence began to emerge to corroborate the tales of the historians.
+Much of the above was considered mythology from the 1920's CE until the mid-1960's CE when archaeological evidence began to emerge to corroborate the tales of the historians.
 Even now, the scholarly consensus is that the history of the Xia Dynasty is largely mythological even if such a dynasty did actually exist.
-The skepticism grew because there were no early accounts of the Xia Dynasty and because no physical evidence argued for its existence.
+The scepticism grew because there were no early accounts of the Xia Dynasty and because no physical evidence argued for its existence.
 It was thought that historians, especially the famous Sima Qian, created the Xia Dynasty as a model precedent to explain and justify dynastic change in China.
 The scholar Justin Wintle explains this:

 Sima had a specific political purpose [in giving credence to mythological figures and events].
 In his view, as in the view of others, rulers were entitled to govern by the "Mandate of Heaven"...If they misgoverned, then that license was forfeit.
 The Yellow Emperor and his successors, including Yu, not only invented all the essentials of civilizations, but provided a model government.
 As a result of human corruption, however, this divinely instituted order soon collapsed, and thus began the familiar "dynastic cycle".
 A new regime comes to power, but sooner or later loses the divine right to govern, at which point it is replaced by another that does enjoy the Mandate.
 And this transferability of the Mandate, Sima Suggests, is the underlying principle of history (3).